ringtailsoftware/misshod/README.md

 MiSSHod was developed rapidly.
 The main aim was to get it working and learn something along the way.
 I don't know what's next, but hopefully you can learn something too by looking at a small SSH implementation.

 It's entirely undocumented and there aren't enough tests.
+The IO systems are a bit arcane, as I've tried wherever possible to avoid using excess RAM.